prai14/ngrx-reactive-App/README.md

     yarn

-# To Run the Chat Application Backend Server
+# To Run the Backend Server

 We can start the chat backend server with the following command: